dchapkine/aibuddy.sh/README.md

 - automating agent planning with `aibuddy plan` (so far I do this step manually)
 - standardising agentic workflow
 - support more LLMS (ollama integration, AWS Q)
+- while I love the simplicity of havin a single .sh, this will probably be migrated to another language

 # Usage